“A musician of prodigious talent and scintillating personality.”

 – OBERON’S GROVE (NEW YORK)

-Mr. Trionfo won First Prize at the 2016 Young Concert Artists International Auditions.
-In 2018, he debuted in the YCA Series at New York’s Merkin Concert Hall and Washington DC’s Kennedy Center along with pianist Albert Cano Smit, premiering a new work by YCA Composer-in-Residence Katherine Balch.
+Anthony won First Prize at the 2016 Young Concert Artists Susan Wadsworth International Auditions.
+In 2018, he debuted in the YCA Series at New York’s Merkin Concert Hall and Washington, DC’s Kennedy Center along with pianist Albert Cano Smit, premiering a new work by YCA Composer-in-Residence Katherine Balch.